Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 To find out what a pink sapphire looks like in an engagement rings, have a look at recently purchased rings from our top-rated retailers.

 The leading producer of natural pink sapphires is Madagascar.
 Pink sapphires were considered incredibly rare prior to the 1990s when the Madagascar mines were discovered.
 The quality and quantity of pink sapphires from Madagascar make these gemstones more widely available and affordable.
 Pink sapphire mines are also present in Myanmar, Sri Lanka and East Africa.
 A pink sapphire’s place of origin doesn’t usually impact its price or value.

 Until the new deposits in Madagascar were discovered in the 1990s, pink sapphires were considered to be quite rare.
 Now, these pink gemstones are still rare but more widely available.

 Pink sapphires, for example, are much less expensive than pink diamonds.

 The cost of pink sapphires varies significantly based on the color, carat and cut of the stone.
-For example, the stone in this 2.86 carat dark pink sapphire ring is $1,180, while this lighter pink 2.0 carat stone costs $910.
+For example, the stone in this 2.86 carat dark pink sapphire ring from James Allen is $1,180, while this lighter pink 2.0 carat stone also from James Allen costs $910.

 You’ll also want to consider the Cut, Clarity, Carat and Shape as you determine which pink sapphire to buy.